FatemehInanloo/Power-BI-Project/6. Healthcare Analytics/Readme.md

 ## Analytical Techniques

 ### Advanced DAX & Data Modeling
-- Extensive use of `SUMMARIZE` and `SUMMARIZECOLUMNS` to create analytical summary tables
+- Extensive use of "SUMMARIZE" and "SUMMARIZECOLUMNS" to create analytical summary tables
 - Custom calculated tables and measures for KPIs and comparisons

 ### Key Influencers Visual